 In specifically examining the troubling economic setbacks experienced by residents of Michigan, Obama asserts that many unemployed auto workers must actively pursue community college programs to gain new education and training for the future job openings that will arise.
 In light of PresidentObama's direct visit with Michigan's current and former auto workers, many residents are wondering if the failure of their auto industry will ultimately help drive up their community college enrollment rates.

 The impact of Michigan's auto industry on community colleges.

-reports, President Obama's mid July visit to Detroit was intended to help the city and surrounding areas face their current economic challenges with new vigor.
+As Yahoo News reports, President Obama's mid-July visit to Detroit was intended to help the city and surrounding areas face their current economic challenges with new vigor.
 Considering that Ford, GM, and Chrysler are all based out of Michigan, their recent financial struggles have contributed to a waterfall of job losses and salary cuts statewide.

-, the President has outlined a 10 year plan that will help turn around the nation's economy.
+As education is the main component of Obama's economic recovery initiative, the President has outlined a 10-year plan that will help turn around the nation's economy.
 Using the pillar of education, Obama hopes to increase the current college graduation rate by 5 million people over the course of the decade.
 If this goal is achieved, the country will experience a doubling of its current graduate numbers.

 Community Colleges Across the Country: How the Auto Industry Will Impact Your Campus